MiguelNiblock/COVID19_quiz/to-dos.md

 - [ ] make buttons prettier.
     - [x] spacing is tricky.
 Adding padding to section.output, interferes with the .hidden functionality.
 - [ ] disable the default round line around the question, from the fieldset?
+- [x] give the user a cookie in the final page